-The STA affiliated with the MLD may indicate the link(s) that are requested for TWT agreementTWT .
+The STA affiliated with the MLD may indicate the link(s) that are requested for setting up TWT agreement(s) in the Link ID Bitmap subfield, if present, of a TWT element in the TWT request.

-If only one link is indicated, a TWT agreement is requested the STA operating on link.
+If only one link is indicated in the Link ID Bitmap subfield of the TWT element, then a single TWT agreement is requested on behalf of the STA affiliated with the same MLD and that is operating on the indicated link.
+The Target Wake Time field of the TWT element shall be in reference to the TSF time of the link indicated by the TWT element.

-If multiple links are indicated, multiple TWT agreements are requested; one for each of the STAs that are operating on the indicated links.

-STA affiliated with MLD may indicate the link(s).
-The link(s), same as the link(s)
+A STA affiliated with a peer MLD that receives a TWT request that contains a Link ID Bitmap subfield in a TWT element shall respond with a TWT response that may indicate the link(s) in the Link ID Bitmap field of a TWT element.
+The link(s), if present, in the TWT element in the TWT response, shall be the same as the link(s) indicated in the TWT element of the soliciting TWT request.

-During the negotiation of TWT agreements, a TWT requesting STA affiliated with an MLD and a TWT responding STA affiliated with another MLD may indicate different link(s).
+During the negotiation of TWT agreements, a TWT requesting STA affiliated with an MLD and a TWT responding STA affiliated with another MLD may include multiple TWT elements where each of the Link ID Bitmap subfields indicate different link(s) with respect to the Link ID Bitmap subfields of the other TWT elements contained in the same TWT Setup frame.
+The TWT parameters provided by each TWT element shall be applied and be in reference to the respective link that is indicated in the TWT element.

-An example of TWT agreements shown in Figure 35-x-a (Example of TWT agreements negotiation across multiple links).
+An example of TWT agreements negotiated for multiple links is shown in Figure 35-x-a (Example of TWT agreements negotiation across multiple links).

 Figure 35-x-a – Example of TWT agreements negotiation across multiple links

 In this example, an AP MLD has three affiliated APs: AP 1 operates on 2.4 GHz band, AP 2 operates on 5 GHz band, and AP 3 operates on 6 GHz band.
-Non-AP STA 1 affiliated with the non-AP MLD sends a TWT to AP 1.
-The TWT element indicates the links of AP 1, AP 2, and AP 3 requesting three links on which to setup TWT agreements (one link between AP 1 and non-AP STA 1, one link between AP 2 and non-AP STA 2, and one link between AP 3 and non-AP STA 3), and carries a value of Request TWT in the TWT Set Command field.
-Moreover, the TWT element indicates a Target Wake Time value of T1 and Nominal Minimum TWT Wake Duration of T. AP 1 sends a TWT to non-AP STA 1 and the TWT element sent by AP 1 confirms the links of AP 1, AP 2, and AP 3 with a value of Accept TWT in the TWT Set Command field.
-After successful TWT agrements setup on three links, three TWT SPs with the same TWT parameters exist on these three links (link 1 between AP 1 and non-AP STA 1, link 2 between AP 2 and non-AP STA 2, and link 3 between AP 3 and non-AP STA 3).
-Figure 35-x-b – Example of negotiated TWT SPs occurrence in the time domain

-In , -AP STA 1 affiliated with the non-AP MLD sends three TWT elements in a TWT to AP 1 affiliated with the AP MLD.
+Non-AP STA 1 affiliated with the non-AP MLD sends three TWT elements in a TWT request to AP 1 affiliated with the AP MLD.
 These three TWT elements indicate the links of AP 1, AP 2, and AP 3 requesting three links to be setup TWT agreements, respectively, have different parameters, such as target wake up time, and all are with a value of Request TWT in the TWT Set Command field.
-AP 1 sends three TWT elements in a TWT to non-AP STA 1 and these three TWT elements confirm the links of AP 1, AP 2, and AP 3 respectively; and they are all with a value of Accept TWT in the TWT Setup Command field.
+AP 1 sends three TWT elements in a TWT response to non-AP STA 1 and these three TWT elements confirm the links of AP 1, AP 2, and AP 3 respectively; and they are all with a value of Accept TWT in the TWT Setup Command field.
 After successful TWT agreements setup on the three links, three TWT SPs with different TWT parameters exist on these three links (link 1 between AP 1 and non-AP STA 1, link 2 between AP 2 and non-AP STA 2, and link 3 between AP 3 and non-AP STA 3).
+For these three TWT agreements, the Target Wake Time field of the TWT element that indicates link 1 is in reference to the TSF time of link 1, the Target Wake Time field of the TWT element that indicates link 2 is in reference to the TSF time of link 2 and the Target Wake Time field of the TWT element that link 3 is in reference to the TSF time of link 3.

 TGbe Editor: please modify Clause 9.4.2.199 of 802.11ax D8.0 as follows: